ciarangriffin93/CGCarpentry/README.md

 * Gitpod: Gitppd is a platform that simplifies the process of creating demos for site.

-* Git: used Git to commit and push the code for the development of the website.
+* Git: used write Git to commit and push the code for the development of the website.

+* Github: deploy the site.

 ## Acknowledgements: